akinawmengesha/ERS-Assignment01/README.md

 ### Description:
 This exercise extends the UART functionality by using interrupt-based communication.
 The program prints an increasing counter value every second starting from 0 with led blink respectively and echoes received characters back twice using interrupts.

+Note: Use of interrupts for UART.
+In the configurator, enable activate the USART2 global interrupt under NVIC settings.
+(Reference from assignment document)

 ### Key Features:
 - **Interrupt-Based UART**: The program uses UART interrupts for receiving and transmitting data.